The difference between ghee and clarified butter is not commonly discussed because we mostly do use ghee and clarified butter interchangeably.

 - Both are cooked from milk fat.

 - Both offer a high smoke point and are suitable for high-temperature cooking.

 - Ghee and clarified butter are storage-friendly: you can store both at room temperature.

 - Ghee and clarified butter contain saturated fats, and both are lactose-free and casein-free.

 Let’s talk about the difference between ghee and clarified butter.
 The difference lies in the making process, its uses, and its texture.

-Ghee vs. clarified butter: how to make
+Ghee vs. clarified butter: Making process

 Clarified butter is pure butterfat, and it looks golden yellow by its color.
 Clarified butter mostly takes a creamy texture and releases a nutty aroma.

 If you close-view the difference between ghee and clarified butter, you will find that they release a nutty aroma.
 However, ghee offers a more intense fragrance, whereas clarified butter is always a high aroma product.